0xFFFF-hey/ClearnArchitectureBlazorApp/CleanArchiUncloBob.md

   - Components allow for separation of concerns and modularity.
   - They enable teams to work on different parts of the system independently.
   - Components facilitate reusability and maintainability.
+### 3. Component Principles
+The chapter introduces three key principles for organizing components:
+  - Reuse/Release Equivalence Principle (REP):
+    * "The granule of reuse is the granule of release."
+    * Components must be versioned and released as a unit.
+    * Users of a component should depend on a specific version, ensuring stability and compatibility.
+  -